Updated July 2020

-You’d think being in the top four, magnesium would get some attention when it comes to health and well-being as calcium does for example.
+You’d think to be in the top four, magnesium would get some attention when it comes to health and well-being as calcium does for example.

 Magnesium is an essential mineral that does a body good

-People who eat more magnesium containing foods tend to have less diabetes.
-It aids in the proper functioning of your genes, DNA synthesis and for cell replication (your body’s cells are constantly being renewed).
+People who eat more magnesium-containing foods tend to have less diabetes.
+It aids in the proper functioning of your genes, DNA synthesis, and cell replication (your body’s cells are constantly being renewed).

-Magnesium helps to both relax and contract your muscles which is very important for those who exercise and especially so for athletes.
+Magnesium helps to both relax and contract your muscles which are very important for those who exercise and especially so for athletes.